An Origin Story About Captives

 How Do Captives Work and What are the Pros and Cons?

 So how does a captive operate once it is established?
 Typically, the owner will contract with a captive manager to handle formation and day-to-day operations.
-The captive manager will then select an actuarial firm, accounting firm and other third-party service providers.
+The captive manager will then select an actuarial firm, accounting firm, and other third-party service providers.
 Once the manager has all of the service providers in place and the captive completes the approval process with the state regulators, operations commence.
-The captive issues policies, pays claims, and invests assets much as a standard carrier would.
+The captive issues policies, pays claims, and invests assets much like a standard carrier would.

 Benefits of forming a captive could include:

 - Minimizing insurance costs,